18th floor, United Centre

 Receiving a BA (1st), Jurisprudence from Oxford University in 1978, Mark joined Stephenson Harwood London in 1979.
 Mark became a partner in 1988 and has worked extensively in both locations.
 He is now based in Hong Kong and has worked there for over 25 years.

 Mark concentrates on the financial services sector, advising not only financial and investment institutions and intermediaries but also their customers on the borrower, issuer or investor side.
 As a result of servicing his clients' needs in many areas, Mark's experience allows him to advise such clients not only on their core financial services activities, such as financial and investment services and products, but also on regulatory, compliance, employment, insolvency and corporate law issues.
-Clients include major US and European banks, such as Wachovia, State Street, Société Générale and Natixis, and brokers and fund managers, such as CVC, DB Zwirn, Icap and Stark Investments.
+Clients include major US, European and Hong Kong banks, such as Wells Fargo, JP Morgan Chase, Lloyds Bank, Société Générale and HSBC, and several international and local brokers and fund managers.

-Mark is perhaps now best-known in Hong Kong for his regulatory advice to financial and investment institutions and intermediaries, such as banks, brokers and investment funds.
+Mark is perhaps now best-known in Hong Kong for his regulatory advice to financial and investment institutions and intermediaries, such as banks, brokers and fund managers.

 This advice covers all the important HK regulatory regimes and supports financial services businesses starting with their initial set-up and authorisation and continuing through their operation and compliance.
-Clients in this practice area include Wachovia, Société Générale, State Street, Natixis, CVC, Newedge and DB Zwirn.
+Clients in this practice area include Wells Fargo Bank, Newedge and several recent start-up businesses.

 Mark is one of the few lawyers in Hong Kong having extensive trade finance experience, ranging from the documenting of trade finance facilities to the structuring and documenting of innovative trade finance products.